Mining and Environmental Lawyers

 • Drafted appeals in terms of the Mineral and Petroleum Resources Development Act, 2002 and the Mine Health and Safety Act, 1996.

-• Drafted appeals and representations on behalf of various mining houses and landowners in terms of the National Environmental Management Act, 1998, the National Water Act, 1998, the National Environmental Management: Waste Act, 2008 and the National Environmental Management: Air Quality Act, 2004.
+• Drafted appeals and representations on behalf of various mining houses and landowners in terms of the National Environmental Management Act, 1998, the National Environmental Management: Waste Act, 2008 and the National Environmental Management: Air Quality Act, 2004.

-• Advised on the financial provision obligations contained in the National Environmental Management Act, 1998.
+• Advised on the financial provision obligations contained in the National Environmental Management Act, 1998 and the regulations thereto.

 • Advised on the obligation to disclose information and documentation to third parties in respect of environmental compliance under various environmental laws.